-Just for admins: tips for managing external access to channels
+Just for admins: Tips for managing external access to channels

 Draft your internal policy

 You might already use guest accounts for freelancers, interns or anyone who needs limited access to Slack.
-Channels, on the other hand, are ideal for collaborating with multiple stakeholders from one or more organisations – particularly because members from all sides can add coworkers as a project scales without needing to get an admin involved.
+Channels, on the other hand, are ideal for collaborating with multiple stakeholders from one or more organizations—particularly because members from all sides can add coworkers as a project scales without needing to get an admin involved.

-To make sure that everyone on your team knows when, why and how to start sharing a channel with outside organisations, send a companywide announcement in Slack.
+To make sure everyone on your team knows when, why and how to start sharing a channel with outside organizations, send a companywide announcement in Slack.

-This isn’t just about playing traffic warden and publicising instructions.
-It’s also a good opportunity to highlight the benefits of collaborating with external partners, vendors and customers in a single channel, along with one or more use cases for creating them.
+This isn’t just about playing traffic cop and publicizing instructions.
+It’s also a good opportunity to highlight the benefits of collaborating with external partners, vendors, and customers in a single channel, along with one or more use cases for creating them.
 For example, you might recommend that your sales team share a channel with every new customer once a non-disclosure agreement (NDA) is in place.

 Start a channel to triage requests for external access

-Similar to what we’ve previously covered for guest requests, admins should create and publicise a dedicated channel to gather all external access requests.
+Similar to what we’ve previously covered for guest requests, admins should create and publicize a dedicated channel to gather all external access requests.
 This way, your members don’t spend valuable time searching their workspace for instructions, and every admin has visibility into the request pipeline.
-Follow your organisation’s channel-naming conventions; for example,
+Follow your organization’s channel-naming conventions, for example,

 #plz-external-access or